__________________________________________________________________

 of which many are snow-clad throughout the year.
 The area abounds in rivers.

-Sichuan Province is directly east of Jerusalem.
+Sichuan Province is directly east from Jerusalem.
+There are four large rivers

-which then flows eastwards into China’s eastern plain.
+that join together as the Yangzi, that flows eastwards into China’s eastern plain.

-valley through awe-inspiring river canyons,
+The Yangzi flows out of the Sichuan valley through awe-inspiring river canyons,

+called Three Gorges.
 The river is very wide leaving Sichuan; the only access is

 along the narrow shore of the river facing canyon walls, and by riverboat.
 This

-amazing canyon is the entrance to the Garden of Eden—where God put angels
+amazing canyon is the entrance to the Garden of Eden, where God put angels

 to guard the way (Gen. 3:24).
-This province is truly ideal for a nature
+This province is truly ideal for a nature preserve

 as it is large and offers a total climate variation from tropical to arctic.
-It
+It is very

 famous for its vast abundance of rare plants and animals.
 The Garden of Eden